-The Catholic doctrine of purgatory and the evangelical doctrine of the pre-tribulation rapture are seemingly very different concepts from very different religions.
+The Catholic doctrine of purgatory and the evangelical doctrine of the pre-tribulation rapture are seemingly very different concepts from very different religious backgrounds.
 But are they, in reality, similar in scope?
 Let’s examine the two and see if the concepts intersect.

 Purgatory is the Catholic doctrine that states that once a believer dies, the person, unless they have attained a complete purification, goes to a place of temporary suffering to pay for their lesser sins for eventual full purification.